helxplatform/dug/dug/README.md

 **Figure 1**: A Biolink knowledge graph of COPDGene metadata from dbGaP enables study metadata visualization.
 It shows connections betweek COPD, variables from the study, and the study itself, all in terms from the Biolink model.

 ## Approach

+Starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.

 Dug
 * Annotates dbGaP metadata for a TOPMed study.